1973 Cincinnati Bengals season

 The 1973 Cincinnati Bengals season was the franchise's 4th season in the National Football League, and the 6th overall.

 The Bengals split their first eight games, then swept their last six to win their second AFC Central Division title.

-Cincinnati for the second time made the playoffs, losing to the eventual Super Bowl winner (Miami 34–16) for the second time as well.
+Cincinnati qualified for the postseason but lost in the Divisional Playoffs to the Super Bowl winner, the Miami Dolphins 34–16.

 RB Essex Johnson became the first Bengal to achieve 100+ yards rushing and receiving in the same game.
 He rushed for 121 yards on 21 carries and got 116 yards on two receptions on Sep 30, 1973 at San Diego.
-Perhaps one of the best marks of the season for the Bengals was giving the eventual NFC Champion Vikings their most lopsided loss of the season 27-0.
+Perhaps one of the best marks of the season for the Bengals was giving the eventual NFC Champion Minnesota Vikings their most lopsided loss of the season 27–0.